SteveErnest/Zephyr_Project_1/README.md

-This project the Zephyr Project RTOS.
+This project uses the Zephyr Project RTOS.